coderamen666/srd-v3.5-md/magic-items/magic-items-i-basics-and-creation.md

 ## Damaging Magic Items

-A magic item doesn't need to make a saving throw unless it is unattended, it is specifically targeted by the effect, or its wielder rolls a natural 1 on his save.
-Magic items should always get a saving throw against spells that might deal damage to them--- even against attacks from which a nonmagical item would normally get no chance to save.
+A magic item doesn’t need to make a saving throw unless it is unattended, it is specifically targeted by the effect, or its wielder rolls a natural 1 on his save.
+Magic items should always get a saving throw against spells that might deal damage to them— even against attacks from which a nonmagical item would normally get no chance to save.
 Magic items use the same saving throw bonus for all saves, no matter what the type (Fortitude, Reflex, or Will).
-A magic item's saving throw bonus equals 2 + one-half its caster level (round down).
+A magic item’s saving throw bonus equals 2 + one-half its caster level (round down).
 The only exceptions to this are intelligent magic items, which make Will saves based on their own Wisdom scores.